codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 ### **Part 1 - Opening Markdown .md files in Edit & Preview Mode**

     We use markdown files in this class as they are used extensively in the industry with modern web projects.
-They are plain text files that end in the extension `.md` and use special characters to indicate the meaning of text and how to display it when used on websites.
+These plain text files end in the extension `.md` and are used to describe your Angular project.
+They use special characters to indicate the meaning of text and how to display it when used on websites.

     On repository sites such as GitHub and Bitbucket a README.md in the root directory describes repositories and how to build and run dynamic projects.
 If you like to use Reddit you can use markdown to style your posts.